-Republicans Ask For Whistleblower, Hunter Biden to Testify in Impeachment Inquiry
+Republicans Ask For Whistleblower, Hunter Biden To Testify In Impeachment Inquiry

 Trump has called the inquiry a hoax and denies that anything was inappropriate about the call.
 Several senior White House officials are refusing to appear for the probe, including acting White House chief of staff Mick Mulvaney.

 On Friday, Mulvaney filed a motion to join a federal lawsuit filed by Charles Kupperman, a former top White House aide.
-Both men had been subpoenaed by House Democrats — although they later withdrew Kupperman's subpoena — and have been told by the president not to comply.
+Both men had been subpoenaed by House Democrats — although they later withdrew Kupperman's subpoena — but were told by the president not to comply.
 They're asking a judge to decide whether current and former top aides to Trump are immune from being questioned by the lawmakers.